 Just as sunscreen works most effectively before going out in the sun, using a lubricating eye drop prior to using a screen can help delay the onset of dry eye.

-We are often asked at Innovative Eye Care − are computers harmful to children's eyes?
-We live in a digital age, where screens form a key part of how we learn and interact with each other − this is essentially unavoidable.
+We are often asked at Innovative Eye Care − are computers harmful to children’s eyes?
+We live in a digital age, where screens form a key part of how we learn and interact with each other.
 Like everything in life, moderation is key.
-Have your kids regularly take a break from playing on the computer or tablet and encourage them to play outside or read a book in the sun, with UV protection from a hat and sunglasses of course!
+Have your kids regularly take a break from playing on the computer or tablet and encourage them to play outside or read a book in the sun, with UV protection from a hat and sunglasses, of course!